 SDR work combines a high-volume repetitious approach, with job demands that require flexibility, adaptability, and executive function.
-Making 100 calls a day is something a robot can do.
+Making 100 calls a day is something a robot or A.I. can do.
 But having 10 or 20 meaningful conversations off the back of those calls isn’t, yet.
 And assessing prospects involves some intuition and thought as well as mechanistic adherence to process.

 So only part of the SDR role can be "replaced."
 The part that requires judgment, intuition, flexibility and thought can’t be given to a chatbot.
 Even the most sophisticated AI can only pass for human under very tightly defined conditions.
 Something that can barely pass the Turing test for five minutes on a stage is going to suck at objection handling.

 We’ll probably see SDRs upskill into a role where they supervise some job functions that are done by bots.
 Following instructions will become less important than understanding processes, and the SDR role will become more, not less, specialized.
 SDRs will orchestrate and monitor bots’ activities, and pick up when engagement indicates that it’s time for a human to intervene.

 In the process, it will probably separate from AEs.
 Right now, SDRs are looking to step into AE roles within 2 years at the outside.
 And marketing provides leads to inbound SDRs.
 But in the future, both those things will change.